RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### ✈️ Create a tour from a set of points

-Creating a tour is super easy, you can either do that from a set of camera positions, of slides or just some (view)points.
+Animate the camera between slides, (view)points or features.
 [Take me on a tour](create-a-tour.html)

 ```js